-Andy worked for the pharmaceutical company GSK from 1994 to 2019 in various roles, however from 2000 joined the global programme to eliminate the disease Lymphatic Filariasis (LF).
+Andy worked for the pharmaceutical company GSK from 1994 to 2019 in various roles, however from 2000 he joined the global programme to eliminate the tropical disease Lymphatic Filariasis (LF).
 Andy managed the donation of the medicine albendazole, which has now exceeded 8 billion doses to more than 80 countries, to combat LF and treat school-age children for intestinal worms.

 As Vice President of Global Health Programmes at GSK, Andy was responsible for leading the team implementing GSK’s portfolio of donation and grant making programmes aimed at improving the health of underserved people in the developing world.
 These included the donation of albendazole for neglected tropical diseases, a partnership with Comic Relief to combat Malaria, a partnership with Save the Children improving the lives of children in Africa and Asia, training of health workers in 40 Least Developed Countries, partnerships to strengthen academic institutions, humanitarian response and programmes to improve access to medicines.